v5china/ttsfm/README.md

 TTSFM is a free, OpenAI-compatible text-to-speech API service that provides a complete solution for converting text to natural-sounding speech based on OpenAI's GPT-4o mini TTS.
 Built on top of the openai.fm backend, it offers a powerful Python SDK, RESTful API endpoints, and an intuitive web playground for easy testing and integration.

 **What TTSFM Can Do:**
-- 🎤 **Multiple Voices**: Choose from 6 high-quality voices (alloy, echo, fable, onyx, nova, shimmer)
+- 🎤 **Multiple Voices**: Choose from 11 OpenAI-compatible voices (alloy, ash, ballad, coral, echo, fable, nova, onyx, sage, shimmer, verse)
 - 🎵 **Flexible Audio Formats**: Support for 6 audio formats (MP3, WAV, OPUS, AAC, FLAC, PCM)
 - ⚡ **Speed Control**: Adjust playback speed from 0.25x to 4.0x for different use cases
 - 📝 **Long Text Support**: Automatic text splitting and audio combining for content of any length